SAP C4C CRM Systems: Implementation Challenges and Solutions

 Integration with Existing Systems

-Modern enterprises operate with a variety of systems and technologies.
-Integrating SAP C4C CRM with existing ERP systems and other business applications presents challenges that require extensive technical planning and potentially custom development work.
+Modern day enterprises have a wide variety of operating systems and technologies.
+Integrating the SAP C4C CRM with existing ERP systems and other automation and business applications is a process that comes with many challenges and requires a great deal of technical planning and even custom development work.

 Finding an Optimal Level of Customization vs. Configuration